Fire-Head/MHP/README.md

 # Special Thanks
-* aap - for providing his amazing PS2 EnvMap pipeline and helping with PS2 RenderWare research.
+* aap - for providing his PS2 EnvMap pipeline and helping with PS2 RenderWare research.